Gelip/KDNET/README.md

 * **/W2003** - set for Windows 2003 or mixed OS like "Windows XP + Windows 2003's hal.dll"

 * **/PCI_ID** - search LAN Card by VEN_ID & DEV_ID, for example Realtek PCI-e LAN card in Device Manager detected as PCI\VEN_10EC&DEV_8136, to skip autodetect and use this card set /PCI_ID=10EC8136 (must be 8 chars !)

-* **/BUSPARAMS=4.25.8** - obsolete option (When you have more than 1 netcard, look in Device Manager and search there for your used lan card, here for example PCI-Bus 4, Device 25, Function 8.
-This option force to use only this netcard)

 8) Disable firewall at Host on choosen UDP Port